 Digital-based financial education is proven to increase lead generation and transactions at 25x the normal rate (2).
 Providing customers with financial education platforms drives additional actions from these customers.
-This means more investments into their financial partners, employees and customers alike.
+This means more investments in their financial partners, employees, and customers alike.
 It enables them to attract, build, and cultivate deeper relationships with their clients.

 Use Case: Large Insurance Company Leverages Digital Technology to Drive Business Growth